Virtual Users

 A Nimbus-internal description, e.g. “Support Bot for first response IVR”.

-💡This field is just for identification within Nimbus and will have no impact on the Bot behavior.
+💡This field is optional, just for identification within the Nimbus UI and will have no impact on the Bot behavior.

 Bot Configuration